mdrewes/Twitter-Beef/README.md

 ## Next Step

-Run a topic model to come up with a list of concerns and interests that can be used for a "select all that apply question" in the survey.
+Run a topic model to come up with a list of concerns and interests that can be used for a "select all that apply" question in the survey.

 Ex.